Skip to Main Content

 Use the Suggested Search Terms

-When you type a term into the search box, you may notice that Discovery will provide you with suggested search terms.
-These suggested search terms can be helpful in expanding your search to include other relevant terms.
+In the Discovery Search, when you type a term into the search box suggested search terms will appear below.
+These suggested search terms can help expand your search to include relevant terms.

 Use the Advanced Search